 However, engaging with existing systems also means a possibility of higher resistance in the beginning and thus, a slower progress towards seeing visible changes.
 But as Peter Senge mentions in ‘The Fifth Discipline’ that ‘Faster is slower’ and ‘The easy way out usually leads back in’.
 So, let us not get led back in.

 EduMentum seeks applications from education enthusiasts who are willing to engage in systemic education transformation.
-It is an incubation support for early-stage non-profit organizations in education and promises to offer effective support in areas of program design and organization building.
+It is incubation support for early-stage non-profit organizations in education and promises to offer effective support in areas of program design and organization building.

-To know more, visit our website or write to us at info@ .
+To know more, visit our website or write to us at email@example.com.

 -Written by Ms. Khushboo Awasthi, Co-founder, Mantra4Change